Microbreweries in France: Hidden Gem Breweries Most Travellers Never Find

 - Seafood Platter: A bright, zesty Gose or a crisp Pilsner cuts through the brininess beautifully.

-- Aged Comté Cheese: An oak-aged beer, perhaps one that’s seen a wine barrel, can echo the nutty, complex flavors of the cheese.
+- Aged Comté Cheese: An oak-aged beer, perhaps one that’s seen in a wine barrel, can echo the nutty, complex flavors of the cheese.

 The Art Of The Apéro: Craft Beer Edition

 The apéro is sacred in France.
 It’s that time before dinner, a moment to relax, socialize, and have a little something to eat and drink.
-Traditionally, it’s wine, pastis, or maybe a kir.
+Traditionally, it’s wine, pastis, or maybe a kid.
 But I’ve been seeing more and more people reaching for a craft beer.
 It fits perfectly.
 A light, refreshing Saison is ideal for a warm evening, paired with some olives and a few slices of good charcuterie.
 Or perhaps a more robust IPA alongside some strong cheeses and crusty bread.
 It’s less about formality and more about enjoying good company and good flavors.
 It’s a simple pleasure, but when you find that perfect beer to go with your olives and jambon, it feels like you’ve discovered a little piece of magic.

 Exploring The Neighborhoods Of Parisian Craft Beer